 Trust relationship failed if computer tries to authenticate on domain with an invalid password.
-Typically, this occurs after the system state was restore from an image (backup) or snapshot of the Virtual machine.
-In this case, the current value of password on the local computer and password in the domain will be different.
+Typically, this occurs after reinstalling the OS, then the system state was restore from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time.
+In this case, the current value of the password on the local computer and the password in the domain will be different.

 The most obvious classic way to restore trust relationship is: